iamshivarajad/Migrating-CRA-to-Vite/README.md

 Let's go!

 ### 1. Update your package.json
-Change your package.json scripts to use Vite.
+Change your ```package.json``` scripts to use Vite.
 Don’t worry about not having it yet, we will install it later.

 ```
 "scripts": {
     "start": "vite",
-    "build": "tsc && vite build",
+    "build": "vite build",
     "serve": "vite preview",
 },
 ```